jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2g.md

 ---
 heading: "Section 2G"
-title: "Force and the play of Forces"
+title: "Force and the Play of Forces"
 description: The subject of philosophy is the actual knowledge of what truly is.
 image: /covers/phenom.png
 author: Hegel